ABOUT THE BAROSSA VALLEY IN SOUTH AUSTRALIA

 It is home to some of Australia’s finest restaurants, inspired by fresh food, local wine and produce from the region.

-The Barossa has mild summers and cool winters, with an average winter temperature of 14°c and 29°c in summer, making it perfectly suited for red wine production, particularly Shiraz and richly flavoured Cabernet Sauvignon.
-Grenache, Cabernet Sauvignon, Mataro, Riesling and Semillon are also part of the Barossa wine tapestry.
+The Barossa has mild summers and cool winters, with an average winter temperature of 14°c and 29°c in summer, making it perfectly suited for red wine production, particularly Shiraz and richly flavored Cabernet Sauvignon.
+Grenache, Cabernet Sauvignon, Mataro, Riesling, and Semillon are also part of the Barossa wine tapestry.

-Some of the world’s oldest Shiraz vines that are more than 150 years old are planted in the Barossa’s wineries, including Langmeil, St Hallett Wines, Turkey Flat Vineyards and Bethany.
+Some of the world’s oldest Shiraz vines that are more than 150 years old are planted in the Barossa’s wineries, including Langmeil, St Hallett Wines, Cirillo Estate Vineyards, and Bethany.
 There is now a total of 755 grape growers in the Barossa situated on 13,256-hectares of vineyard area and the average vineyard size is 17.7 hectares.

 A rich passion for food reflects the Barossa’s strong traditions and heritage, mixed with modern innovation and a hunger for quality.
 The Barossa is home to some of Australia’s finest regional restaurants, inspired by fresh food, wine and produce from the region.